English Proficiency Requirements

 All other international students must submit proof of English proficiency.
 The chart below includes accepted tests and minimum scores.
+Test scores are considered official if received directly from a testing agency or reported on the official high school transcript or School Report.
 International transfer applicants may show proof of English proficiency with a two-year academic associate degree from an accredited school in the U.S.

 To study without ESL restrictions, students must obtain:

 |TOEFL (Test of English as a Foreign Language)||

 PBT: 74+ overall score and 22+ on each subscore